steeve/cross-compiler/README.rst

 1. **dockcross make**: Build the Makefile in the current directory.
 2. **dockcross cmake -Bbuild -H. -GNinja***: Run CMake with a build directory "build" for the CMakeLists.txt in the current directory and generate `ninja` files.
 3. **dockcross ninja -Cbuild**: Run ninja in the generated build directory.
-4. **dockcross bash -c 'find . -name \*.o | sort > objects.txt'**
+4. **dockcross bash -c 'find . -name \*.o | sort > objects.txt'**.

 Note that commands are executed verbatim.
-If you require any shell processing for environment variable expansion or redirection, please use ``bash -c 'command args...'``.
+If any shell processing for environment variable expansion or redirection is required, please use `bash -c 'command args...'`.

 ---